Toxicon (band): Purge (2015–2016)

 Originally a six-track EP was planned using the first six tracks that the group was playing at live shows.
 With songs coming along at a quicker pace it was decided to skip the traditional opening EP format and a full-length album would be written as the first release.
 Thrashier tracks "Deadly Sin", "Nowhere To Go", "Deathproof", "Crawler", "Wall of Mirrors" and "Immersifier" were joined by a more progressive element with "Face of the Earth", "Void" and "Event Horizon" and rockier crowd track "Into The Filth".
 An opening track was written and re-written several times before a shorter demo developed into a full song with lyrics, going by "Heroes of the Deluge".

 The band began recording the songs in early 2015 in the upstairs offices at the paint shop.
-Spearheaded by Paul, and using his studio setup, guitars were recorded using a Kemper Profiling Amp with drums being programmed in by Tom using Superior Drummer.
+Spearheaded by Paul, and using his studio setup, guitars were recorded using a Kemper Profiling Amp with drums being programmed in by Tom.
 Multiple versions of each song were produced as newer and better ways of recording were discovered, with some songs being rerecorded as many as 6 times.
 The album was eventually finished off in Melbourne and sent through to Chris Themelco at Monolith Studios to mix.

 The first single from the album was "Void".
 Released on 1 March 2016 the single garnered positive reactions from fans and critics alike and built anticipation for the upcoming album.
 The song was released with a video clip and an accompanying string of local shows.

 Purge, was released independently on 1 August 2016.
 The album featured 11 songs and full booklet artwork by Jeff Brown.
 The tracks, accompanied by between songs ambiences and speeches, told the story of the wanderer and the coming of the four horseman of the apocalypse in a modern setting.
 The album was received favourably by all reviewers and was accompanied by a national tour including a sold-out hometown Geelong show, dates in Adelaide, Ballarat, Bendigo, Warrnambool, Canberra and Melbourne as well as a support slot in Sydney with Twelve Foot Ninja.

 Forté magazine's reviewer described the album's concept with "central themes surrounding the idea of 'impending doom' and 'the purging of your power'".